robwhitaker/mmp-website/TESTING.md

 2. When you turn the page backward, the [selected entry](#selected-entry) should change only once you’ve backed past the heading that was previously selected.
 It should switch the selection into the heading you have backed into.
 For example, if you are reading Segment 5 and back past the page with that heading, assuming the previous heading is Segment 4, that will be the new selection.
 However, if there are multiple headings on the page (i.e. Segment 4.5 and Segment 5 are on the same page), note that backing past the page with 4.5 and 5 should still bring you to Segment 4, skipping 4.5 entirely since you backed past it as well.
 3. When you use the dropdown to jump to an entry, the entry you jumped to should invariably be considered “selected,” no matter where it is on the page.
 The only exception is if that heading has no content, at which point the Reader should pick the closest subheading with content.
 4. When you load the site from a [share URL](#share) (i.e. midnightmurderparty.com/#!/e10), it should be treated the same as using the dropdown to jump to an entry.
 It should also open the front cover automatically.
+5. When you load the site after having visiting and read some of the book before, it should navigate you to the last bookmark set (see [Setting the Bookmark](#setting-the-bookmark) below).
+However, unlike loading from a share URL, it will not open the front cover automatically, instead showing the text "Resume Reading" on the cover.
-5. Clicking on the inline links for Comments or Author’s Note should change the [selected entry](#selected-entry) to the entry those links are contained in, if that entry isn’t already selected.
+6. Clicking on the inline links for Comments or Author’s Note should change the [selected entry](#selected-entry) to the entry those links are contained in, if that entry isn’t already selected.
-6. Navigating forward or backward into another chapter should send you into either the next or previous selection with content, respectively.
+7. Navigating forward or backward into another chapter should select either the next or previous selection with content, respectively.
 In other words, it should skip all headings that don’t have any content when picking selections.

 ### On Selected Entry Change